SayyadArshad/emotion-detector/README.md

-# Emotion Detector Web Application
+# Final Project — Emotion Detector Web Application
 ## Overview

 This project is a simple AI-based web application that detects human emotions from text input.